onOfficeGmbH/sdk/CONTRIBUTING.md

   to the supported versions.
 * Keep the Pull Request as small as possible.
   Avoid unnecessary changes to speed up the review process.
+* Write readable and understandable code.
+  Try always to create the best possible solution.
 * Use readable and understandable commit messages, so the reviewer can understand the intention of each commit.